1 IN 2

 Immunotherapy is treatment that uses the body’s own natural defences (immune system) to fight disease.
 Bacillus Calmette-Guérin (BCG) is a vaccine that was originally used to prevent tuberculosis.
 It can also stimulate a person’s immune system to stop or delay bladder cancer coming back or becoming invasive.

-The combination of BCG and TURBT is the most effective treatment for high-risk non-muscle-invasive bladder cancer.
-BCG is given once a week for six weeks, starting 2–4 weeks after TURBT surgery.
+The most effective way to treat high-risk superficial bladder cancer is with a combination of BCG and TURBT, where BCG is given once a week for 6 weeks, starting 2–4 weeks after TURBT surgery.
 It is put directly into the bladder through a catheter.
-This is usually done as a day procedure in hospital, and each treatment session takes up to two hours.

 BCG safety at home

-• For the first six hours after BCG treatment, sit down on the toilet when urinating to avoid splashing.
-When finished, pour 2 cups of household bleach (or a sachet of sodium hydrochlorite if provided by your treatment team) into the toilet bowl.
+• Take care going to the toilet – For six hours after BCG treatment, sit down on the toilet when urinating to avoid splashing.
+When finished, pour two cups of household bleach (or a sachet of sodium hydrochlorite if provided by your treatment team) into the toilet bowl.
 Wait 15 minutes before flushing with the toilet lid closed.
+Wipe the seat with disinfectant.
+If clothing is splashed with urine, wash separately in bleach and warm water.

 Ongoing BCG treatment

-For most people with high-risk non-muscle invasive bladder cancer, the initial course of six BCG treatments is followed by what is known as maintenance BCG.
+For most people with high-risk superficial bladder cancer, the initial, six-week course of BCG treatments is followed by more BCG.
+This is called maintenance BCG and it reduces the risk of the disease coming back or spreading.

-Maintenance treatment with BCG reduces the risk of the disease coming back or spreading.
 Maintenance treatment can last for 1–3 years, but treatment sessions become much less frequent (e.g. one dose a month).
 Treatment schedules can vary so ask your doctor for further details.

 Side effects of BCG